Skip to Content

 Children and teens in kinship or extended family foster homes have the option of being adopted if it’s not possible to reunite them safely with their families.

-The agency that trains and supports Kinship Care Foster Parents is Lilliput Families.
+Contact the agency that trains and supports Kinship Care Foster Parents Wayfinder Family Services.